medvedevgroup/SibeliaZ/README.md

 Difference between Sibelia and SibeliaZ
 =======================================
-SibeliaZ is the future developement of synteny-finder Sibelia.
-The key difference is that old Sibelia was designed to produce long synteny blocks, while SibeliaZ produces shorter locally-collinear blocks or LCBs.
-Output of SibeliaZ is very similar to Sibelia's when it is run in a single stage.
+SibeliaZ is the future development of the synteny-finder Sibelia.
+The key difference is that old Sibelia was designed to produce long synteny blocks, while SibeliaZ produces shorter locally collinear blocks or LCBs.
+The output of SibeliaZ is very similar to Sibelia's when it is run in a single stage.
 At the same time, SibeliaZ is much faster and can handle longer genomes.